 3. How We Share Information.

-- Other Users Designated by You.
-If you invite other users to access, use, or edit content you create through the Services (for example, if you invite others to view or sign a document), we will make such content available to the individuals you invited.
+- If you invite other users to access, use, or edit content you create through the Services (for example, if you invite others to view or sign an eDocument or to participate in a Transaction Room), we will make such content available to the individuals you invite.

 - Service Providers.
 We may share your information with third parties that we refer to as service providers to assist us in providing services to you.
 For example, we might use these third parties to provide search technology, advertising services, authentication systems, bill collection and fulfillment, fraud detection, customer support, and recruiting.
 Our contracts with service providers contain terms governing their use of your data.

 - Business Transactions.
 As we develop our business, we may sell, buy, merge or partner with other companies or businesses, or sell some or all of our assets.
-In such transactions, user information may be among the transferred assets.
+In such transactions, user information may be among the transferred assets or the assets disclosed in connection with the due diligence for any such transaction.
 If DocuSign is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our websites of any change in ownership or uses of your information, as well as any choices you may have regarding your information.

 - Consent.
 We may share your information in other ways and for new purposes if you have asked us to do so or have consented to such sharing.
 For example, we post customer testimonials on our Services that may identify you if we have received your consent.